-We are also taking this opportunity to provide information about the joint campaign between the London Boroughs of Bromley and Bexley to prevent Blue Badge misuse and maintain the integrity of the Blue Badge scheme.
-Our campaign is fully supported by councillors and senior officers of both boroughs.
+Our communications also provided information about the joint campaign between the London Boroughs of Bromley and Bexley to prevent Blue Badge misuse and maintain the integrity of the Blue Badge Scheme.

-- A Blue Badge should only be displayed if the badge holder is travelling in the vehicle as a driver or passenger, or for a driver to park at the place where the badge holder is being picked up or dropped off.
+- A Blue Badge should only be displayed if the badge holder is travelling in the vehicle as a driver or passenger, or for the badge holder to be picked up or dropped off.

-- The badge holder should not simply sit and wait in the car while a friend or relative goes shopping.
-The badge holder is not benefitting from this and it could prevent another badge holder from parking within a manageable distance of their destination.
+- The badge holder should not wait in the car while a friend or relative goes shopping.
+This could prevent another badge holder from parking within a manageable distance of their destination.